kjvalencik/ghshare/README.md

 ghshare encrypt --input <plaintextFileName> --output <ciphertextFileName> --recipient <receiversGithubUsername>
 ```

-> :information_source: Each of the receiver's GitHub public keys (available here: https://api.github.com/users/receiversGithubUsername/keys) will be used to encrypt the input file.
-> The receiver will only need to possess and use one of their corresponding private keys to decrypt the data.
+> :information_source: Each of the receiver's GitHub public keys (available here: https://api.github.com/users/receiversGithubUsername/keys) will be used for encryption.
+The receiver will only need to possess and use one of their corresponding private keys to decrypt the data.

 #### flags